List of Cluedo characters: Mrs. Peacock / Solicitor Peacock

-Mrs. Peacock is a stock grande dame and a middle-aged woman who nearly always maintains her dignity and rolls fifth in the game.
+Peacock or Mrs. Peacock is a stock femme fatale grande dame and a middle-aged woman who nearly always maintains her dignity and rolls fifth in the game.

-In Clue Master Detective, her full name is Henrietta Peacock and is depicted as an elderly ornithologist with a specialty in birds of prey who wanted Mr. Boddy to turn his manor into a bird sanctuary as part of a donation to the Peacock Salvation Society.
+In Clue Master Detective, her full name is Henrietta Peacock and is depicted as an elderly ornithologist with a specialty in birds of prey who saved the loggerhead shrike from extinction.
+She wanted Mr. Boddy to turn his manor into a bird sanctuary as part of a donation to the Peacock Salvation Society.

-In the film, she is portrayed by Eileen Brennan and is depicted as the wife of a U.S. Senator who is accused of taking bribes.
-In the second of the film's three endings, she kills Mr. Boddy, Yvette, and her former cook Mrs. Ho, who became Mr. Boddy's cook, as well as a passing motorist, cop, and singing telegram girl to prevent her secrets from being exposed as she was taking bribes from foreign powers.
-While the others discover her crimes, Peacock attempts to escape, only to be arrested on her way out.
-In the third ending, she only kills the cook before she is exposed and arrested.
+In the film, she is portrayed by Eileen Brennan and depicted as the wife of a U.S. Senator who is accused of taking bribes.

 In the 1990s ITV game show Cluedo, Elizabeth Peacock is the stepmother of Vivienne Scarlet who resides in Arlington Grange.

 In the 1997 musical, Mrs. Peacock is married to Mr. Boddy, her sixth husband, who is also pursuing an affair with Colonel Mustard.

-In the 2002 edition, Mrs. Patricia Peacock is a socialite and former actress who left England after becoming involved in a love triangle with two politicians.
+In the 2002 edition, Mrs. Patricia Peacock is a femme fatale socialite and former actress who left England after becoming involved in a love triangle with two politicians.
+She is also the estranged mother of Josephine Scarlet.

-In the 2023 edition, Solicitor Peacock is a successful and tenacious attorney who knows how to command a room, court or otherwise.
+The 2023 edition updated the character to Solicitor Peacock, a successful and tenacious attorney who knows how to command a room, court or otherwise.
 Upon learning of her tendency to tamper with witness testimonies, Boden Black blackmails her into representing him in his hotel dealings.